Camden Hippodrome Picture Theatre

 It closed down as a cinema in April 1940 and stayed empty thoughout the remainder of the war.
 In 1945 it was taken over by the BBC and converted into a radio studio, becoming home to the BBC Theatre Orchestra and in the 1950’s the popular radio comedy ‘The Goon Show’ with Harry Secombe, Eric Sykes and Peter Sellers was broadcast from here.

 The BBC moved out the building in around 1960 and it lay empty for several years and even faced demolition.
 In the 1970’s it was converted into a nightclub and has had several changes of ownership and name; Nero’s, a dance club with live music, the Music Machine, a mainly live music venue that had a movie filmed within the building called “The Music Machine” (1979) starring Gerry Sundquist.
 From 1982 until early-2004 it became famous as a live concert venue and nightclub called the Camden Palace.
-It now has new owners who are continuing the same policy and it is currently known as KOKO.
+Madonna made her debut UK show here in 1983.
+It now has new owners who are continuing the same policy and since 2005 has been known as KOKO.
 It is licenced to hold 1,410 when there is a live show on stage, or 1,500 for night club use.
 More information, history (some of it incorrect) and pictures on the KOKO website below.

 The theatre was given Grade II Listed status in 1991.